softwarepub/software-card-policies/README.md

 and print the result to the screen.
 If run in debug mode (with `--debug`), a more detailed validation result and the combined and parameterized policies that were used will be written to the files `debug-validation.ttl` and `debug-shapes-processed.ttl`, respectively.

+## Acknowledgements

+[Software CaRD](https://helmholtz-metadaten.de/en/inf-projects/softwarecard) (`ZT-I-PF-3-080`) is funded by the Initiative and Networking Fund of the Helmholtz Association in the framework of the Helmholtz Metadata Collaboration.